Configure a VPN client for P2S OpenVPN protocol connections: Azure AD authentication

 View the diagnosis results.

-You can configure the Azure VPN Client with optional configuration settings such as additional DNS servers, custom DNS, forced tunneling, custom routes, and other additional settings.
-For a description of the available optional settings and configuration steps, see Azure VPN Client optional settings.
+You can configure optional settings for the Azure VPN Client, such as forced tunneling, exclude routes, DNS, and certificate authentication settings.
+For steps, see Configure Azure VPN Client optional settings.

-For more information, see Create an Azure AD tenant for P2S Open VPN connections that use Azure AD authentication.
+For more information, see Create an Azure Active Directory tenant for P2S Open VPN connections that use Azure AD authentication.